HoloClean/RecordFusion/README.md

 #### Option 2: Using Docker
-If you are familiar with docker, an easy way to start using HoloClean is to start a PostgreSQL docker container.
+If you are familiar with docker, an easy way to start using Record Fusion is to start a PostgreSQL docker container.

 To start a PostgreSQL docker container, run the following command: